satvik-dixit/satvik-dixit.github.io/README.md

-This is a repository for the webpage of Jee-weon Jung.
+This is a repository for the webpage of Satvik Dixit.